cobobc/milestone_project_fob/README.md

 #### First Time User Goals

-*   As a First Time user, I want to view clear and concise content on mobile.
+*   As a First Time user, I want to view clear and concise content on mobile and tablet.
 *   As a First Time user, I want to learn and understand what FOB Beats is about.
 *   As a First Time user, I want to understand the services offered.
-*   As a First Time user, I want to seemlessly navigated through the 5 pages of the site.
+*   As a First Time user, I want to seemlessly navigate through the 5 pages of the site.
 *   As a First Time user, I want to easily connect with FOBs social platforms.

 #### Returning User Goals

 *   As a Returning user, I want to purchase FOBs beats through the external link portal on the site.
 *   As a Returning user, I want to watch and take notes on FOBs step by step beat making tutorial.
-*   As a Returning user, I want to book a recording seesion via the contact form.
+*   As a Returning user, I want to book a recording session via the contact form.

 #### Frequent User Goals